-Approximately 1,319 tonnes of asphalt planings will be produced as a result of these works which will be fully recovered for re-use under a SEPA paragraph 13 waste exemption.
-Construction records from IRIS indicate that this section of the A835 was resurfaced in 1988, with a surface dressing subsequently being undertaken in 1997.
-As this is after the period when coal tar ceased to be widely used in road construction and taking into consideration the shallow depth of the proposed treatment, coal tar would not be expected to be present within the milled off planings.
+Asphalt planings produced as a result of these works will be fully recovered for reuse under a SEPA paragraph 13 waste exemption.
+Construction records from IRIS indicate that surface dressing was undertaken on this section of the A887 in 1997.
+As this is after the period when coal tar ceased to be widely used in road construction, coal tar would not be expected to be present within the milled off planings.